cryptomemes/cryptomemes/README.md

-# immutable-land-registry
+# cryptomemes
-An immutable land registry stored in the blockchain
+Trade memes on the blockchain

 ## Get started
  * truffle migrate